 Martin Luther King

 Martin Luther King Jr. was an American Baptist minister and activist who became the most visible spokesperson and leader in the civil rights movement from 1955 until his assassination in 1968.
-He is best known for advancing civil rights through nonviolence and civil disobedience, inspired by his Christian beliefs and the nonviolent activism of Mahatma Gandhi.
+He is best known for his role in advancing civil rights using nonviolent civil disobedience based on his Christian beliefs.

 Books